-This is my first blog post, a full article putting together a 3-post series I’ve published on LinkedIn since October, 2017.
-It explains how I have managed to define visitor retention metrics in Adobe Analytics.
+This is my first blog post, a 3-part article originally published on LinkedIn as of Oct 2017.
+It explains how to define visitor retention metrics in Adobe Analytics.

 A while back I got inspired by the way Amplitude put in practice the approach to user growth by Social Capital.
 Which revolved around the definition of Monthly Active Users (MAU) as being composed of three elements: